Search by Keyword

 Interestingly, some of the sound effect elements of “Only A Northern Song” appear in the George and Giles Martin created mash-up of the track “Glass Onion” as appears on the 2006 released album “Love.”
 This innovative track, along with the rest of the album, was created sometime between 2004 and 2006 from all of the original master tapes, the results used for the incredible Cirque du Soleil show “Beatles Love.”

-This event had been indicated to have happened in the spring of 1968, when The Beatles were in India.
+However, this event supposedly happened in the spring of 1968, which conflicts with the fact that The Beatles were in India at the time.
 Also, “Only A Northern Song” was the first to be recorded for the film soundtrack, not the last.
 Engineer Geoff Emerick, in his book “Here, There And Everywhere,” does recount how Al Brodax had been coming to the studio "during the summer of 1967" to observe the group's mannerisms in order to incorporate them into the making of the animated movie, so the above quote may easily be a juxtaposition of different events and details, the result of a fading memory.

 Song Structure and Style